Internet Marketing Made Easy

 It pretty much has most of the functions of expensive graphics programs like Photoshop, and for what most internet marketers need this little thing is perfect.

-I like to have graphics in my posts on this blog as much as possible to bring it alive, and I also use advertising banners in my affiliates websites too.
+I like to have graphics in my posts on this affiliate marketing blog as much as possible to bring it alive, and I also use advertising banners in my affiliates websites too.
 However sometimes I find that merchants don’t have banners to use, for whatever reason, so this is where creating graphics for websites can come in handy, and using a free tool like Pixlr.

 That’s all from me, just wanted to pass on another great free tool that I am getting use out of.